Çerkes Ethem: Education and military career

-Çerkes Ethem was an ally of Mustafa Kemal Atatürk who appreciated him for his successful fight against invading Allied armies and bandits in different regions of Turkey.
+He later founded Kuvâ-yi Seyyâre which was the only organized military force in Anatolia during 1919–1920 period between the Armistice of Mudros and the Treaty of Sèvres.
+He coordinated his military operations with Ali Fuat Pasha in Ankara and harassed the Greek armies with his fast cavalry.
+He was instrumental in putting down various rebellions against the authority of the Grand National Assembly of Turkey. Çerkes Ethem was initially an ally of Mustafa Kemal Atatürk who appreciated him for his successful fight against invading Allied armies and bandits in different regions of Turkey.
 Atatürk awarded Ethem the Circassian with the title of Millî Kahraman (National Hero).

 Kuva-yi Seyyare

-The Kuvâ-yi Seyyâre was a force of Islamic socialist Circassian and Abkhazian volunteers, led by Ethem the Circassian against the allied invasion forces during the Turkish War of Independence.
+The Kuvâ-yi Seyyâre was a force of Islamic socialist North Caucasian volunteers, led by Ethem against the allied invasion forces in Anatolia during the Turkish War of Independence.
 The group saw themselves as a force to fight against "those who caused disturbance to the greater good of Anatolia".
-The forces were a branch of the Kuva-yi Milliye, and played a big role in significantly slowing down the Greek army during the Greco-Turkish War (1919–1922).